Massachusetts Foliage Driving Tour

 These hill towns are thick with creative arts, rural beauty, cultural diversity, and great music and restaurants fueled by the area's dense cluster of colleges and universities.
 This two-day fall-foliage ramble takes you from the Vermont border through breathtaking countryside for a night's stay in the Shelburne Falls area, then down to Northampton for a night in the "city."

 OK, we're not yet in Massachusetts, but we couldn't resist starting this tour in the hamlet of Jacksonville, Vermont.
 From Brattleboro, take Route 9 west (the Molly Stark Trail) to Route 100 south.
-Antiquers will enjoy a stop at Marillas Antiques & Country Goods, a charming multidealer shop located in an old house overlooking a lively stream in the center of town.
-The shop carries a variety of small and large antiques at prices that should make it easy for you to justify taking home a treasure.
-Up the hill, on Gates Pond Road, is the well-regarded Stone Soldier Pottery, featuring a large variety of hand-thrown stoneware pieces and other crafts.
+Shoppers will enjoy a stop at the well-regarded Stone Soldier Pottery, featuring a large variety of hand-thrown stoneware pieces and other crafts.
 The business is run by the Burnell family.

 About nine miles out of Jacksonville is a farm (on the right) with the quintessential weathered gray barn and a resident gray horse to match -- a classic New England photo op.